niravcodes/niravcodes.github.io/_posts/2019-10-24-some-cool-things-on-the-internet-part-one.md

 Link: [https://devpost.com/software/sed-pathfinder](https://devpost.com/software/sed-pathfinder "https://devpost.com/software/sed-pathfinder")

 Yes.
 This guy wrote a text-based path finder in Sed!
-It is incredibly easy to try for yourself so give it a go.
+It is easy to try for yourself so give it a go.
 Then try to make sense of the code.

 ### Mitxela's DIY video game console

+Link: youtube.com/watch?v=dTGOEe8f8ls

+This guy built a very nice DIY game console all by himself.
+Very cool.